6 Research Project: Pigments in Plants (UV-vis version)

 Create the developing chambers:

-1. Place a 110 mm diameter filter paper into a 400 mL beaker such that it is pressed up against the side of the beaker and touching the bottom of the beaker (you will need to fold the filter paper over a bit to create a flat bottom in order to get it to fit into the beaker).
-You will need 2 beakers, 1 for hexane and 1 for acetone (I recommend labeling each beaker with tape so you don’t forget which beaker contains which solvent).
+- Place a 110 mm diameter filter paper into a 400 mL beaker such that it is pressed up against the side of the beaker and touching the bottom of the beaker (you will need to fold the filter paper over a bit to create a flat bottom in order to get it to fit into the beaker).
+You will need 2 beakers, 1 for cyclohexane and 1 for acetone (make sure you label each beaker with your initials and the eluent you’re using with tape so you don’t forget which beaker contains which eluent).

-3. Add ~5 mL of hexane to one beaker and ~5 mL of acetone to the other beaker and IMMEDIATELY cover the top of the beaker with the aluminum foil lid (seal as tightly as possible).
+- Add ~5 mL of cyclohexane to one beaker and ~5 mL of acetone to the other beaker and IMMEDIATELY cover the top of the beaker with the aluminum foil lid (seal as tightly as possible).

-• If you draw up and expel the eluent in your transfer pipet several times before transferring it to the beaker, the eluent won’t drip out of the pipet as much.
+- If you use a transfer pipet with cyclohexane or acetone, draw up and expel the eluent in your transfer pipet several times before transferring it to the beaker so that the eluent won’t drip out of the pipet as much.

 Spot your TLC plates with your samples:

-4. Make 2 small horizontal lines 1 cm from the bottom of the TLC plate on each edge of the TLC plate (see fig. 1).
+- Make 2 small horizontal lines 1 cm from the bottom of the TLC plate on each edge of the TLC plate.

-5. Make 3 small (~1 mm) vertical tic marks 1 cm from the bottom of the TLC plate and ~0.5 cm away from the sides of the TLC plate and each other and label these tic marks “1”, “2”, and “3”.
+- Make 3 small (~1 mm) vertical tic marks 1 cm from the bottom of the TLC plate and ~0.5 cm away from the sides of the TLC plate and each other and label these tic marks “1”, “2”, and “3” (see figure below).

 Run your TLC plate: